 - 26.1.
-An assessment panel shall be appointed for the examination of each master's thesis.
-Such panel preferably consists of one unattached member of the Research Committee and one unattached member of the Faculty. - 26.2.
-An unattached non-examining chairperson shall be appointed for the examination of each doctoral dissertation. - 26.3.
+An assessment panel shall be appointed for the examination of each master's thesis.30 Such panel preferably consists of one unattached member of the Research Committee and one unattached member of the Faculty. - 26.2.
+An unattached non-examining chairperson shall be appointed for the examination of each doctoral dissertation.31 - 26.3.
 Members of the assessment panel and non-examining chairpersons shall preferably have the degree for which the thesis or dissertation is a requirement, or a higher degree, or have postgraduate supervision experience for the degree for which the thesis or dissertation is a requirement. - 26.4.
 The process of selecting and appointing the assessment panel or the non-examining chairperson, which may commence before the thesis or dissertation has been submitted for examination, is initiated by the chairperson of the Research Committee upon receipt of the completed Form B "Anticipated submission of a master's thesis for examination" or Form C "Anticipated submission of a doctoral dissertation for examination".

-&lt;sup>28 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.6.6.
+30 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.6.

-&lt;sup>29 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.6.1.
+31 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.6.1.